 Always take into account the environment and the audience.
 Are you literally speaking to someone in an elevator, where time is of the essence?
 If so, use the two-sentence version.

 Are you in a more relaxed setting, such as a business mixer or networking event where you’ll be engaging in a more leisurely conversation?
 If so, you have a bit more time and flexibility to deliver your pitch.
 Or maybe you’re in a more formal setting, such as standing and presenting yourself to a new group?
 In that case, you’ll want to work more on delivery: body language, eye contact, and vocal variety in order to make a strong impression.

-Tailor your delivery for each setting, always being aware of the audience’s reaction.
+Always be aware of your audience’s reaction.
 If they seem restless or bored, or you’re having to be heard over a lot of noise, cut it short.
 If they seem interested and engaged, feel free to continue and tell them more about your business for as long as you’re holding their interest.
 But be sure to make it mutual.
 If you’re ultimately going to work together, it’s just as important that you understand their business and their needs as they do yours.

 Start crafting an effective elevator pitch

-Although it might seem scary or uncomfortable to talk about your business in this way, it’s really not that different from what you probably do already in a variety of ways.
-The elevator pitch is just pulling the most important elements together in a succinct way so that it is easy for people to grasp what you do in a short amount of time.
-And remember, the goal of the elevator pitch is not to sell or close the deal, so don’t put that kind of pressure on it, or on yourself.
-It’s simply to start a conversation, and if it does that consistently, you’ve done your job.
+Although it might seem scary or uncomfortable to talk about your business, it’s really not that different from what you probably do already in a variety of ways.
+The elevator pitch is just pulling the most important elements together in a succinct way so that it’s easy for people to grasp what you do in a short amount of time.
+And remember, the goal of the elevator pitch is not to sell or close a deal, so don’t put that kind of pressure on it.
+It’s simply intended to start a conversation, and if it does that consistently, you’ve done a good job.